-One pan is all you need to make this delicious, nutritious weeknight dish that’s quite beautiful.
-The roasted peppers turn sweet and golden.
-The roasted fish becomes delicate and flaky with a simple thyme and garlic rub.
+One pan is all you need to make delicious, nutritious Pan Roasted Fish Fillets with Sweet Peppers.
+It’s a weeknight dish that’s quite beautiful.
+The fish is seasoned with a simple thyme and garlic rub.
+Roasting makes the peppers sweet and golden and the fish becomes delicate and flaky.

 I recently read Michelle Obama’s book Becoming.
 It’s an intimate glimpse into her childhood, the sweet romance she enjoys with Barak and the challenges she experienced as our First Lady.